 Malaysia became a member of the UPU in 1958, and currently takes an active role in both the UPU Council of Administration and the UPU Postal Operations Council.

 The Asian-Pacific Postal Union (APPU) is the UPU's regional postal union.
 It is an intergovernmental organisation made up of 32 nations and provides members with a forum in which to discuss issues of strategic relevance to postal services in the Asia Pacific area as well as to exchange ideas and experiences.
 Pos Malaysia has been an active member of the APPU and hosted the 2016 meeting of the APPU Executive Council in Langkawi.

 Asean Postal Business Meeting (ASEANPOST)

 ASEANPOST was established in 1992 exclusively for postal operators in ASEAN countries.
 It is an informal business forum for ASEAN postal leaders to discuss matters of commercial business values, mostly regional cooperation, which includes new business initiatives, strategic alliances, smart partnerships, and operational improvement initiatives.
 Currently, Pos Malaysia is the Chairman of ASEANPOST.

 Conference of Commonwealth Postal Administrations (CCPA)

-The Conference of Commonwealth Postal Administrations (CCPA) is a forum for postal operators to assemble once every two or three years.
-Members of these meetings exchange and review information, discuss ways and means to strengthen postal cooperation, enhance quality of services and promote postal reforms among member countries.
+The Conference of Commonwealth Postal Administrations (CCPA) is a forum for Commonwealth postal operators to assemble once every two or three years.
+The members exchange and review information, discuss strategies to strengthen postal cooperation, enhance the quality of services and promote postal development among member countries.